UN Scares Former World Power Into Saving Its People—From Cruise Ships

 The Italian government had made a half-assed attempt to stop massive cruise ships from gliding through its canals.
 Then UNESCO threatened to put the city on its endangered list.

-VENICE—You’d be forgiven to think that cruise ships had been banned from entering the canals of Venice months ago when Italian prime minister Mario Draghi made the announcement back in March that they would have to dock far outside the city.
+VENICE—You’d be forgiven for thinking that cruise ships had been banned from entering the canals of Venice months ago after Italian prime minister Mario Draghi made the announcement in March that they would have to dock far outside the city.
 But then in early June, the massive MSC Orchestra cast its shadow over St. Mark’s Square as if nothing changed, which it hadn’t because Draghi’s decree was conditional, and the ships would only have to stop when a fancy new tourist port was built.

 But then the United Nation’s culture group launched its own threat, warning that it would put Venice—a World Heritage Site—on its embarrassing endangered list, which could greatly curb tourism the city desperately needs after the pandemic, and shame the Italian government into acting to save the city at what one can only assume would be massive costs.
 “A long-term solution is urgently needed,” UNESCO charged in its daunting announcement.
 “A solution that will prevent total access to the lagoon, redirecting them to more suitable ports in the area.”

-Venice became a World Heritage city back in 1987, a designation which tends to attract tourists.
+Venice became a World Heritage city in 1987, a designation that tends to attract tourists.
 At the time, the UN group lauded Venice as “an extraordinary architectural masterpiece in which even the smallest buildings contain works by the world's best artists, such as Titian, Tintoretto and others.”

 After the designation, the city became one of the premier destinations for cruise ships and budget airlines, greatly changing the face of the tourism sector.
 Gone were expensive artisan shops, replaced by trinket stores owned almost entirely by wealthy Chinese entrepreneurs who have never set foot in the city.
 In 2019, more than 60 percent of souvenir shops were Chinese-owned.